Primary Navigation Mobile

 Handling is neat, tidy and confidence inspiring, even with the extra height.

-Helping things along, the Crosstar not only features variable-ratio steering – meaning the effort required to change direction is modified depending on how fast you are going, promoting stability at speed and spryness around town – but also Honda’s Agile Handling Assist system.
+To help things along, the Crosstar features variable-ratio steering.
+That means the effort required to change direction is modified depending on how fast you are going, promoting stability at speed and spryness around town

-This is able to brake individual wheels in order to help the Jazz Crosstar corner with enthusiasm when required while also maintaining a high level of safety and reassurance.
+You also get Honda’s Agile Handling Assist system.
+This is able to brake individual wheels to help the Jazz Crosstar corner with enthusiasm when required while also maintaining a high level of safety and reassurance.
+We found the system works well.
+You can barely tell it’s working.

 As such, we find the Crosstar a fine car to drive.
-If it’s not quite as good as a Ford Fiesta Active, it’s still grippy, eager and enjoyable.
+If it’s not quite as good as a used Ford Fiesta Active, it’s still grippy, eager and enjoyable.